Back to blog

 Bonsai places all information into user-friendly interfaces and automates a wide variety of tasks.
 All data and information are centralized and easily shareable with team members too.
 It’s an app that will make your capacity planning that much easier.

 Your agency's capacity can affect various aspects of your business, including client relationships and project deliverability.
-Crucial to this factor is formulating a well-thought-out pricing strategy that can support your agency's growth.
-Therefore, understanding how to balance your capacity and pricing is key to running a successful agency.
+Crucial to this factor is formulating a well-thought-out pricing strategy that supports your agency's growth.
+Understanding how to balance your capacity and pricing is key to running a successful agency.

 The best capacity planning requires a sound strategy to be effective.
 There are many well-known planning strategies to suit every agency’s needs.
 All have their own benefits and drawbacks, so the right choice will ultimately depend on your agency’s needs and composition.